 Finally, by implementing file upload in a higher-order component, we can abstract the file upload functionality and reuse it across different components.
 This leads to cleaner and more maintainable code.

-In summary, React, Material UI, and Axios provide a robust set of tools for implementing file upload functionality in a web application.
+Overall, React, Material UI, and Axios provide a robust set of tools for implementing file upload functionality in a web application.
+However, DhiWise takes the entire process of app development even further by providing a visual interface for designing your application's UI.